Maiwaziry/maiwaziry.github.io/README.md

 ## Fellowships

 Richard Lowell's public service fellow at Massport Authority: I spent the fellowship with the urban development team at Massport.
 During my fellowship, I helped them create a dashboard to help in strategic planning for climate change adaptations for their buildings.
-In this dashboard, I use data from different sources to map the distribution of heat, tree canopy, sea level rise, and floor elevation to identify buildings at risk.
+In this dashboard, I utilized data from different sources to map the distribution of heat, tree canopy, sea level rise, and floor elevation to identify buildings at risk.

 [Dashboard](https://www.arcgis.com/apps/dashboards/23c714f5a82b48229705897be7b4252c)